donnikitos/vite-plugin-php/README.md

 });
 ```

-⚠️ **Attention:** If using the rewriteUrl property you will need to exclude (_return undefined_) assets like CSS, JavaScript, Images, etc.. on your own!
+⚠️ **Attention:** If using the rewriteUrl property you will need to exclude (_return undefined_) assets like CSS, JavaScript, Images, etc.., that match your transpiled php file names, on your own!

 ## Known issues